-Nancy L. Ruther has served as Associate Director of the The MacMillan Center since 1988 and as Lecturer in Political Science at Yale University since 1994.
+Nancy L. Ruther is a Visiting Fellow in Higher Education and International Affairs since January 2015.
+She is pursuing her research interests in internationalizing higher education, building university and faculty partnerships to strengthen research and teaching and still playing with federal HEA Title VI policy and programs.
+She served as Associate Director of the The MacMillan Center 1988-2014 and as Lecturer in Political Science at Yale University teaching the introductory course in International Relations for the MA program for seven years (1995-2004).
+She has also taught policy and development management courses at Columbia University School of Public and International Affairs and the University of Connecticut.
 From 1981-88, she served as Associate Professor (Public and Development Management) at the University of Connecticut as well as Associate Director of the Institute of Public Service International.
 She began her career as a foreign service officer with the U.S. Agency for International Development serving in La Paz, Bolivia (1974-1979).
 She has worked as a development consultant, management trainer and researcher in Portugal, Costa Rica, Ghana, Pakistan and other countries over her career.

 Her longstanding research interest has focused on how federal policy affects the international capacity of the U.S. higher education system.
 Beyond her book, Barely There, Powerfully Present: Thirty Years of US Policy on International Higher Education (Routledge, 2002), she completed a study in 2006 for the National Academy of Sciences on the Department of Education’s Title VI and Fulbright Hayes programs in international, foreign language and area studies.
 Tying together her interests in higher education policy and overseas economic development, she co-organized an international conference at Yale that resulted in a special issue of the Journal of Higher Education in Africa entitled African Higher Education: Implications for Development (Fall 2004).